bcgov/entity/rfcs/rfc-ppr-expired-state.md

 Update all API code that examines registration state as a condition to also compare the registration expiry date to the system timestamp.
 Costs:
-- Small code change to the API.
+- Some code change to the API.
 - Small overall API performance hit.

 # Adoption strategy